paolo-sz/sshfs-win/README.md

     - The `sshfs.kr` prefix maps to `HOST:/PATH` and uses the ssh key in `%USERPROFILE%/.ssh/id_rsa`.
 To specify a different specific key, define an alias of the HOST with the specific private ssh key you want to use in the ssh config.
 BEWARE: only keys without a pass phrase are supported.
 - `LOCUSER` is the local Windows user (optional; `USERNAME` or `DOMAIN+USERNAME` format).
     - Please note that this functionality is rarely necessary with latest versions of WinFsp.

+NOTE: use only backslashes (\\) otherwhise you will get issue while unmap!

 ## GUI front ends

 There are currently 2 GUI front ends for SSHFS-Win: [SiriKali](https://mhogomchungu.github.io/sirikali/) and [SSHFS-Win-Manager](https://github.com/evsar3/sshfs-win-manager).

 BUT they are NOT guarantee to work with this version of SSHFS-Win.

 ### SiriKali